barumau/pandunia/polski/pandunia-polski.md

 be retro - wrócić, wracać, wycofać się, wycofywać się
 be rupa - wyglądać (wydawać się)
 be rute galte - zbłąkać się (wykoleić się)
-be sam - być podobnym, być jak
+be sam rupa - być podobnym, być jak
 be shuru - zaczyna (zacząć, rozpoczynać, rozpocząć)
 be sona - spać
 be suka - lubić, cieszyć się